thinkshout/feeding-texas/_press/04/1-in-5-Texas-Households-Report-Inability-to-Afford-Enough-Food.md

 Feeding Texas is urging concerned Texans to raise their voices and tell Members of Congress to strengthen – not weaken – the nation’s nutrition safety net.
 They can do so, for example, by adding their name to a petition in support of SNAP.

-The full food hardship analysis and petition is available on FRAC’s website [frac.org](http://www.frac./org).
+The full food hardship analysis and petition is available on [FRAC’s website](http://www.frac./org).
 Feeding Texas leads a unified effort for a hunger-free Texas.